8 Best UNESCO Sites in Czech Republic Worth Seeing

-Travel to Czech Republic and you will feel you have stepped back in time.
-That protection and preservation is why this country has 14 places designated as UNESCO World Heritage sites.
-Places recognized for their natural, historic and cultural significance, selected by representatives of the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a way to preserve and protect for future generations.
-So, let’s learn more about some of the best ones to visit while in the Czech Republic.
+Travel to the Czech Republic and you’ll feel like you’ve stepped back in time.
+That’s all due to the 16 places designated as UNESCO World Heritage sites Czech Republic is famous for.
+These places are recognized for their natural, historic and cultural significance.
+They are selected by representatives of the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a way to preserve and protect future generations.

 The historic town centre of Kutna Hora, with the Church of St Barbara and the Cathedral of Our Lady at Sedlec, is a designated UNESCO World Heritage Site since 1995.
 Once a town of silver miners in the late 13th century, this old town centre is full of stunning buildings.